Edited by: Jessica Merritt

 The VIP Lounge in Santa Cruz de la Sierra is part of the Priority Pass network.
 You can get a Priority Pass membership with several credit cards, such as the Chase Sapphire Reserve®, The Platinum Card® from American Express, and the Capital One Venture X Rewards Credit Card (enrollment required).

-You also can get limited Priority Pass visits per year with memberships from the Hilton Honors American Express Surpass® Card and The Hilton Honors American Express Business Card.
+You also can get limited Priority Pass visits per year with memberships from The Hilton Honors American Express Business Card.
 Given the minimal offerings at this lounge, I wouldn’t use a visit here if you have a limited number of complimentary lounge visits annually.

 Upon entry, check in at the cashier station in the far corner, near the kitchen.
 Children under 10 years old can enter for free when accompanying an adult.